DiffPD: Differentiable Projective Dynamics: Applications

 After optimization, DiffPD, Newton-PCG, and Newton-Cholesky converge to local minima with a final Young's modulus of 1.00 MPa, 0.96 MPa, and 0.96 MPa respectively.
 Regarding the Poisson's ratio, DiffPD converge to 0.4 while both Newton's methods converged to 0.44.
 The reference plant is initialized with a Young's modulus of 1 MPa and a Poisson's ratio of 0.4.
 While the three methods all reach solutions that are similar to the ground truth, the optimization process is highly expedited by a factor of 9 for loss and gradient evaluation using our method (Table~\ref{tab:performance}).
 We observe that DiffPD converged to a solution closer to the ground truth but used more function evaluations due to the numerical difference between DiffPD and the Newton's method.
 However, if DiffPD terminated after the same number of function evaluations (10) as the Newton's method, the optimized Young's modulus and Poisson's ratio would be almost identical to results from the Newton's method (0.97 MPa for Young's modulus and 0.44 for Poisson's ratio), implying the $9\times$ speedup indeed comes from DiffPD's improvements over the Newton's method on the simulation side.

 \paragraph{Bouncing ball} In this example, we consider a ball with 1288 hexahedral elements and 9132 DoFs thrown at the ground from a known initial position (Fig.~\ref{fig:bouncing_ball}).
 The ball has three cylindrical holes extruded through the faces in order to produce more complex deformation behavior than a fully solid ball.
-With our contact model, we can estimate the material parameters of a bouncing ball by observing its behavior after colliding the ground.
+This example uses the complementarity-based contact model in Sec.~\ref{sec:contact:compl}.
+We can estimate the material parameters of a bouncing ball by observing its behavior after it collides the ground.
 The loss definition is the same as in the parameter estimation of the ``Plant'' example.
-Regarding the optimization process, all three methods converged to a Young's modulus of 1.78 MPa and Poisson's ratio of 0.2.
-The ground truth values for the Young's modulus and Poisson's ratio are 2 MPa and 0.4 respectively.
+Regarding the optimization process, all three methods converge to a Young's modulus of 1.78 MPa and Poisson's ratio of 0.2.
+The ground truth values for the Young's modulus and Poisson's ratio are 2 MPa and 0.4, respectively.
 While the optimized material parameters are significantly different from the ground truth values, the motion sequences are very similar as reflected by the final loss in Table~\ref{tab:performance} and Fig.~\ref{fig:bouncing_ball}.
 Since the loss function is defined on the motion only, there could exist many material parameters that result in close-to-zero loss.
-As in the ``Plant'' example, our method enjoys a substantial speedup (12$\times$) in computation time even with the inclusion of collisions in simulation.
+As in the ``Plant'' example, our method enjoys a substantial speedup (12$\times$) in computation time even with collisions in simulation.